Delicious poached Rhubarb served with a dairy free vanilla cream. A simple and light dessert or even (in my case) breakfast!

 - 100 ml water

-- 1 can full fat coconut milk chilled
+- 440 Ml can coconut milk - full fat.
+MUST be chilled

-- 1/2 teaspoon vanilla paste or seeds from 1/2 a vanilla bean
+- 1/2 tsp vanilla paste or seeds from 1 a vanilla pod

 Julie's Family Kitchen says